Season 1, Episode 33

 Dr. Judy Lovas:

 Absolutely.
-There is no way that an athlete on the block at the beginning of a race is going to say to themselves, I am so going to lose this race.
+There is no way that an athlete on the block at the beginning of a race is going to say to themselves, I am going to lose this race.
 They see themselves on the podium with the gold medal and beating their personal best.
 What we think and what we visualize and what happens in our cognition elicits a cascade of physiological processes that’s almost the same as if it’s actually happening.
 And we can harness that for therapeutic purposes.

 Dr. Lorne Brown:

 Absolutely.
 I don’t know who said it, but synapses of that fire together wire together.
-And so if you’re doing this rehearsal in your brain and as you said, it can’t tell the difference whether it’s happening or not, then really good at the negative, we can think of the red spider whatever spider sneak.
+And so if you’re doing this rehearsal in your brain and as you said, it can’t tell the difference whether it’s happening or not, then really good at the negative, we can think of the red spider whatever spider sneaks.

 Dr. Judy Lovas: